calmjs/calmjs/README.rst

     JavaScript (and in ES6 towards the future).

-    Other tools that works with the Calmjs framework can then make use of these raw JavaScript source files, turning them into actual usable Node.js modules for local consumption, or |AMD|_ artifacts for consumption over the web.
+    Other tools that works with the Calmjs framework can then make use of these raw JavaScript source files in conjunction with the local Node.js environment, or generate artifacts for deployment over the web.
 This leads to...

 Better integration of JavaScript toolchains into Python environments
     This is achieved by providing a framework for building toolchains